Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- This season, Derrick White has made 4.3 shots per game, which adds up to 10.1% of his team's total makes.

-- He's made 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.
+- He's taken 4.8 threes per game, or 11.2% of his team's shots from beyond the arc this season.

-- White's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Allowing 109.8 points per game, the Heat are the second-ranked squad in the league defensively.
+- Conceding 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- The Heat concede 41.9 rebounds per game, ranking sixth in the NBA.

-- The Heat give up 25.6 assists per contest, 14th-ranked in the league.
+- The Heat give up 25.6 assists per game, 14th-ranked in the league.

 Derrick White vs. the Heat